llvdrhau/OUTDOOR_USC/README.rst

 OUTDOOR provides multiple ways to define your superstructure models:

-1. **Python API**: Create models programmatically
 2. **Excel Templates**: Use predefined templates to configure your models
 3. **GUI Interface**: Visual modeling environment (if available in your installation)

-Examples can be found in the `examples` directory.

 License
 =======